Cleancodefactory/CoreKraft/Documentation/ActionQuery/DefaultLibraries.md

 _Calling OptionalParameters multiple times will require corresponding number of calls to RequiredParameters._

+**NType(value, full)** - Returns the name of the .NET type of value If `full` is false (the default is `true` if argument s missing) the short type name is returned.
+This function is mostly useful for tracing and should be avoided as program flow critical data.

 **MetaRoot(field)**

 Extracts general meta information from the current execution as whole.
 Some fields change during execution and may return different meta information depending on where and when they are fetched.